jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

 (3) The notice must—
-  (a) identify each company to which the proposed order relates; and (b) summarise all information known to the applicant that is material to whether the order should be made; and (c) state that a person to whom the notice must be given may oppose the application by filing a statement of defence in accordance with the High Court Rules.
+  (a) identify each company to which the proposed order relates; and (b) summarise all information known to the applicant that is material to whether the order should be made; and (c) state that a person to whom the notice must be given may oppose the application by filing a statement of defence in accordance with the High Court Rules 2016.
-(4) The notice requirement in this section is in addition to anything required to be done by the High Court Rules.
+(4) The notice requirement in this section is in addition to anything required to be done by the High Court Rules 2016.

 ### 272 Guidelines for orders
 (1) In deciding whether it is just and equitable to make an order under section 271(1)﻿(a), the court must have regard to the following matters: